 Yet current coursebooks are full of long texts.
 Pull any coursebook off your shelf and flick through it.
 Nine out of ten of them will contain at least one long reading text per unit, and listening texts of a similar length.

-Back in the seventies, at the beginning of the methodological change from Audiolingualism to the Communicative Approach, one of the things teachers most often said to learners in then classroom when introducing a listening or speaking text was Don't worry about the bits you don't understand. concentrate on what you do understand, you don't have to understand everything.
+Back in the seventies, at the beginning of the methodological change from Audiolingualism to the Communicative Approach, one of the things teachers most often said to learners in then classroom when introducing a listening or reading text was Don't worry about the bits you don't understand. concentrate on what you do understand, you don't have to understand everything.

 Thee was a very good reason for this.
 The new approach was a reaction to the old Audiolingual principle that receptive and productive competence should proceed in tandem - learners should not be exposed to language above their productive level in order to avoid confusion and therefore error.
 However, the Communicative Approach argued that